 Merchants and fishermen in this region independently developed surfing from as far north as Senegal down to Angola in Western Africa, a coastline running thousands of miles bordered by populations of seagoing peoples.

-These West African cultures used surf canoes capable of catching and riding waves up to ten feet high.
-They also used three to five-foot wood surfboards in a variety of positions (including standing), as well as one-person surf canoes.
+These West African cultures used surf canoes capable of catching and riding waves up to 10 feet high.
+They also used 3-to-5-foot wood surfboards in a variety of positions (including standing), as well as one-person surf canoes.

 Dawson writes that contrary to the idea that Westerners introduced surfing to Ghana, youth near Accra, Ghana, were already riding traditional surfboards, which can still be found in some coastal zones today.

 In addition to wave-riding crafts, Africans rode longboards for long-distance paddling, up to 12 feet in length.
-Anthropologists have provided descriptions and photographs of individuals paddling on Lake Bosumtwi, one hundred miles inland from Cape Coast, Ghana, using them to traverse a five-mile vast lake.
+Anthropologists have provided descriptions and photographs of individuals paddling on Lake Bosumtwi, 100 miles inland from Cape Coast, Ghana, using them to traverse a 5-mile vast lake.

 Some of the first recorded accounts of surfing were a bit problematic, according to Dawson, since many European onlookers simply couldn’t understand what they were looking at, writing that parents “tie their children to boards and throw them into the water.”

-By 1834, there was little doubt about what was being witnessed in Accra, Ghana, with James Alexander writing, “From the beach, meanwhile, might be seen boys swimming into the sea, with light boards under their stomachs.
-They waited for a surf and came rolling like a cloud on top of it.”
+In 1834, James Alexander provided an unambiguous account of surfing in Accra, Ghana, writing, “From the beach, one might see boys swimming into the sea, with light boards under their stomachs.
+They waited for a wave and came rolling like a cloud on top of it.”

 Then came even more accounts of African surf canoes in 1861, which described canoes as fast, agile, and maneuverable, allowing fishermen to easily travel amongst the surf zones and in and out of coastal waters.